-If you are reading this article then alhamdulilah, you have been blessed with another Ramadan!
+If you are reading this article then alhamdulillah, you have been blessed with another Ramadan!
 Ramadan is the perfect time to reset spiritually, renew our intentions and commit to developing new habits and continuing good deeds after the end of the month.
-As Prophet Muhammad ﷺ said:
+As Prophet Muhammad ﷺ said,

 “Whoever fasts during Ramadan out of sincere faith and hoping to attain Allah’s rewards, then all his past sins will be forgiven.”

 Ramadan is also a special time for reflection and a mercy from Allah where our chances of being granted forgiveness are increased even further.
 As Prophet Muhammad ﷺ said,